JawwadKiani/CashReap/replit.md

 - **Category-Specific Rewards**: Added reward rates for all new categories including 5% rotating rewards for streaming services
 - **Enhanced User Experience**: Collapsible category browsing with store counts and organized sections
 - **Complete Business Coverage**: Users can now find credit card recommendations for virtually any major US business or service
-- **Impressive Scale**: Now features 150+ businesses and 50+ credit cards for maximum user confidence
+- **Impressive Scale**: Now features 220+ businesses and 50+ credit cards for maximum user confidence

+### Advanced Category Fallback System (January 28, 2025)
+- **Smart Category Selection**: When users search for businesses not in our database, they can select the business category for personalized recommendations
+- **Universal Coverage**: No business search goes unanswered - users always get relevant credit card suggestions
+- **Seamless Experience**: Automatic category selection dropdown appears when no business matches are found
+- **20 Business Categories**: Complete coverage from grocery stores to streaming services to automotive services
+- **API Integration**: Full backend support for category-based recommendations with filtering options

 ## Deployment Strategy - January 2025